guyroyse/guyroyse.github.com/_posts/2014-02-13-coding-in-the-clink.markdown

 So, last month, I decided to help Dan and go to prison too.

 Fortunately, Dan has a good forum for introducing people to working with prisoners.
 He calls it "Coding in the Clink".
-It a sense it is like a [Coderetreat](http://coderetreat.org/) in prison.
+In a sense it is like a [Coderetreat](http://coderetreat.org/) in prison.
 Lots of people gather for the day to practice their skills.
 There is food provided.
 We test drive our code.
 We pair.